*Dates are subject to change

 Payment can be made securely by credit card using our online entry form.
 Entry fees are non-refundable.
 The same project may be entered in multiple categories (each entry requires a separate entry fee).

-To be eligible, the work entered must have first appeared in public between January 1st, 2021 and December 31st, 2021.
+To be eligible, the work entered must have been at least partially live between January 1st, 2021 and December 31st, 2021.
 Unless otherwise noted in the category description, spec work and incomplete work are not eligible.

 The Shorty Awards are administered by Shorty Awards LLC (“Shorty Awards”), which will be entitled to make all final decisions regarding the awards in its sole discretion.Shorty Awards reserves the right, in its sole discretion, to suspend, cancel or modify the Shorty Awards at any time.
 By participating in the Shorty Awards, whether as a nominee, a nominator or otherwise, each participant agrees to release and hold Shorty Awards and its employees, officers, directors, shareholders, agents, representatives, affiliates, advertising and promotion agencies, consultants and legal advisors, harmless from any and all losses, damages, rights, claims and actions of any kind in connection with the awards, including, without limitation, personal injury, death, and property damage, and claims based on publicity rights, defamation, or invasion of privacy.
 Shorty Awards reserves the right to publish all entries wholly or in part, as case studies or for publicity purposes.PARTICIPANTS AGREE THAT PARTICIPATION IN THE SHORTY AWARDS SHALL BE AT THEIR SOLE RISK.
 IN NO EVENT SHALL SHORTY AWARDS BE LIABLE UNDER CONTRACT, TORT, STRICT LIABILITY, NEGLIGENCE OR OTHER LEGAL THEORY (I) FOR ANY LOST PROFITS OR SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE OR CONSEQUENTIAL DAMAGES OF ANY KIND WHATSOEVER, SUBSTITUTE GOODS OR SERVICES (HOWEVER ARISING) OR (II) FOR ANY DIRECT DAMAGES IN EXCESS OF (IN THE AGGREGATE) $100.
 THE FOREGOING LIMITATION OF LIABILITY SHALL APPLY TO THE FULLEST EXTENT PERMITTED BY LAW IN THE APPLICABLE JURISDICTION.